 Understanding the Relationship Between National Culture, Societal Effectiveness and Desirable Leadership Attributes: A Brief Overview of the GLOBE Project 2004

 The GLOBE (Global Leadership and Organizational Behavior Effectiveness) research program was founded by Robert House in 1991.
 GLOBE became a multi-phase, multi-method, multi sample research project in which investigators spanning the world are examined the interrelationships between societal culture, societal effectiveness and organizational leadership.
 Since 1991, the GLOBE research program has continued in three distinct but interrelated phases.
 The following is a brief description of the major objectives and findings of the program published in 2004 and 2007.
+A description and results of the latest 2014 CEO GLOBE study can be found elsewhere in this GLOBE website.

 The term culture typically refers to a set of parameters of collectives that differentiate each collective in a meaningful way, with a focus on the “sharedness” of cultural indicators among members of the collective.
 For Project GLOBE, culture is defined as follows: